AKROGIS/Enterprise-QC/Attachments.md

 AKR_ATTACH
 ----------
-This non-spatial table is for supplemental information (photos, pdfs, web pages, etc.) documenting other spatial facility records.
+This non-spatial table is for supplemental information (photos, PDFs, web pages, etc.) documenting other spatial facility records.
 These attachments do not have an explicit location of their own, rather they can be used with any (or all) location(s) of any facility in the database.